cypress-io/cypress-documentation/source/api/commands/route2.md

   /**
     * Continue the HTTP response to the browser, including any modifications made to `res`.
-    * If the function returns a Promise, it will be implicitly called when the promise resolves.
+    * If the function returns a Promise, it will be implicitly called when the Promise resolves.
     * Otherwise, it will be implicitly called once the function finishes */ send(): void